metal-juse/metal-juse.github.io/wiki/juse/valid.md

 ## Highlights

-* Context `juse/valid` contains modules to register and fire validation rules (validators).
+* Context `juse/valid` contains modules to register and evaluate validation rules.
-* Module `validator` is a classifier to register validators.
+* Module `validator` is a classifier to register validation rules.
 * Module `validate` fires validators to evaluate validation rules.

 ## Modules